 Half the walk has no shelter from trees so remember your hats and sunscreen.

 [2.18km/1.35miles, 1hr 15min - coastal route]

 Unfortunately, the remainder of the coastal trail (Corniglia - Manarola - Riomaggiore) through the national park is currently closed to the public.
 Since the 2011 floods, it has been deemed unsafe and some restoration work is required before it can be re-opened.
 The locals tell me that it should be open for summer 2018.
-[Dec 2018 update - looking more likely to reopen between 2019-2021 now].
+[Dec 2019 update - looking more likely to reopen in 2023].

 However, you can take a detour trail outside of the national park - hence free hiking!
 The trail is twice as long though (2 hours), as you need to go up and over a ridge before reaching Manarola instead of following along the coast.

 It's about a 30-40 minute steep climb up the ridge - I almost turned back because the heat of sun was still piercing at 5pm!
 But I'm glad I persisted because it then levels off as you walk along the ridge until you get to the village of Volastra.
 You walk through farmers land - orchards, olive groves and vineyards.
 Even around family homes and backyards.
 This section of the trail has a different feel about it compared to the first two sections.
 You are far from the coast but can see Corniglia and Manarola in the distance.